Manufacture of wooden houses

 Reed roofing - installation, advantages and disadvantages, requirements for maximum efficiency

-A reed roof is equally old and new, traditional and modern.
-Although reed is a seemingly handy material that has been used since ancient times to cover houses, it is now a not-so-cheap material, used mainly by owners of old houses or those who want a house with a special look.
-Such houses can be found in selected areas of the Netherlands, Germany, Belgium, France or England and their number is growing every year.
-The reed roof is no longer a remnant of the past.
-Houses, gazebos and even the umbrellas in exclusive seaside areas are covered with reeds.
-Let's find out more about the reed roof, especially as the aesthetic aspect is not its only advantage.
+A reed roof is both old and new, traditional and modern.
+Although reed is a seemingly handy material that has been used since ancient times for roofing houses, it is now a not so cheap material, mainly used by owners of old houses or those who want a house with a special look.
+Such houses can be found in selected areas of the Netherlands, Germany, Belgium, Belgium, France or England and their numbers are increasing every year.
+The reed roof is no longer a relic of the past either.
+Houses, gazebo and even umbrellas in exclusive seaside resorts are covered with reeds.
+Let's find out more about the reed roof, especially as aesthetics aren't its only advantage.

 reed roof